naturalisticbrain/research-journal/_sources/research/budapest.md

 **This project has been submitted to SfN 2023 and will be presented as a poster in November 2023, Washington DC, USA.**

+### 10/02/2023 - 10/06/2023
+- finally bring this back to the agenda, TODOs for next week
+  - finish post-fmriprep
+  - set up four encoding modes
+  - compute cofluctuations

 ### 09/25/2023 - 09/29/2023
 - Jeff finished the fmriprep for both datasets
 - the rest of us still didn't get time to discuss this project yet...